ops-center/searchlight/README.md

 | [3.0.1](https://github.com/appscode/searchlight/releases/tag/3.0.1) (uses TPR)           | [User Guide](https://github.com/appscode/searchlight/tree/3.0.1/docs)      | 1.5.x - 1.7.x      |

 ## Installation
-To install Searchlight, please follow the guide [here](/docs/setup/install.md).
+To install Searchlight, please follow the guide [here](https://appscode.com/products/searchlight/5.1.0/setup/install).

 ## Using Searchlight
 Want to learn how to use Searchlight?
-Please start [here](/docs/guides/README.md).
+Please start [here](https://appscode.com/products/searchlight/5.1.0).

 ## Contribution guidelines
 Want to help improve Searchlight?
-Please start [here](/docs/CONTRIBUTING.md).
+Please start [here](https://appscode.com/products/searchlight/5.1.0/welcome/contributing).

-## Project Status
-Wondering what features are coming next?
-Please visit [here](/docs/roadmap.md).

 ---

-**The searchlight operator collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
+**Searchlight binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
 To disable stats collection, run the operator with the flag** `--analytics=false`.

 ---